 Prof. Dr. Jutta Allmendinger h. c., Ph.D. is the president of the WZB and a professor of educational sociology and market labor research at the Humboldt Universität zu Berlin.
-She was previously the director of the Institute for Employment Research (IAB) in Nuremburg (2003–07).
+She was previously the director of the Institute for Employment Research (IAB) in Nuremberg (2003–07).

 Prof. Dr. Tanja A. Börzel holds the chair for European Integration at the Freie Universität Berlin.
 She received her PhD from the European University Institute in Florence, Italy in 1999.
 From 1999 to 2004, she conducted her research and taught at the Max Planck Institute for Research on Collective Goods in Bonn, the Humboldt-Universität zu Berlin and the University Heidelberg.
 Her research focus and teaching experience lie in the field of institutional theory and Governance, European Integration, and Comparative Politics with a focus on Western and Southern Europe.
 She mainly concentrates on questions of institutional change as a result of Europeanization as well as on the diffusion of European ideas and policies within and outside of the EU.
-Since 2009 she has been leading the Kolleg-Forschergruppe (KFG) "The Transformative Power of Europe" and she is project coordinator of the FP-7 research project "Maximizing the Enlargement Capacity of the European Union".
+Since 2009 she has been leading the Kolleg-Forschergruppe (KFG) "The Transformative Power of Europe" together with Prof. Dr. Thomas Risse and she is project coordinator of the FP-7 research project "Maximizing the Enlargement Capacity of the European Union".

 Prof. Sir Richard Blundell is the David Ricardo Professor of Political Economy at University College London and the Director of the ESRC Centre for the Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies.
 He was the Research Director at the Institute for Fiscal Studies between 1986-2016.
-He is also a Fellow of the Econometric Society (1991), Fellow of the British Academy (1996), Honorary Member of the American Economic Association (2001), Honorary Member American Academy of Arts and Sciences (2002) and Honorary Fellow of the Institute of Actuaries (2003).
+He is also a Fellow of the Econometric Society (1991), Fellow of the British Academy (1996), Honorary Member of the American Economic Association (2001), Honorary Member of the American Academy of Arts and Sciences (2002) and Honorary Fellow of the Institute of Actuaries (2003).
 Blundell was predicted to win the Nobel Prize in 2015 by Reuters along with two other notable economists, Chicago economist John A. List for his work on field experiments and Northwestern economist Charles Manski, for his work on the reflection problem.